 Most students begin their study of calculus at Mount Holyoke with either any version of Math-100, Calculus I, or Calculus II.
-The Math Assessment exam will help you determine whether you are ready for Calculus I.
+The Mathematics Assessment will help you determine whether you are ready for Calculus I.

 If you have received a 4 or 5 on the AP Calculus BC exam or are comfortable with methods of integration, sequences, and series and you want to continue with calculus at Mount Holyoke, you should register for Math 203, Calculus III.

 The Math Assessment tests your knowledge of material that you will need to be successful in Calculus I. As a general rule, to begin with Calculus I you should be familiar with all of the material on the Math Assessment Test.
 You may re-try the Math Assessment after reviewing suggested topics until you feel that you have sufficiently strengthened your pre-calculus skills.